 The majority of the Computing curriculum is embedded within other areas of the curriculum, which enables pupils to see how the use of technology can be used in a wider context.
 Children are also taught coding for one half term a year as a set lesson.
-We have class sets of iPads or iPad Minis that are used regularly in class by pupils in Reception upwards.
-Each class is equipped with an interactive whiteboard, and recently this equipment has been added to our library and Ecolab.
-We also have a multi media system installed in the hall.
+Additionally, pupils are given the opportunity to use a variety of resources.

 Safety and Security

-All parents and children are asked to sign the ICT User Agreement, which clearly states expectations for pupils when using the internet as a resource at school.
+All parents and children are asked to sign the ICT user Agreement, which clearly states expectations for pupils when using the internet as a resource at school.
 All children have access to the internet with supervision.